-- 1 (time of day) tarde (feminine) I haven't seen him all afternoon no lo he visto en toda la tarde he's taken the afternoon off se ha tomado la tarde libre he came in the afternoon vino por la tarde, vino en la tarde (Latin America/América Latina) , vino a la tarde or de tarde (River Plate area/Río de la Plata) every Saturday afternoon todos los sábados por la tarde ( or en la tarde etc) at four o'clock in the afternoon a las cuatro de la tarde good afternoon! (as greeting) ¡buenas tardes! afternoon! (as greeting) [colloquial/familiar] ¡buenas! [colloquial/familiar] (before noun/delante del nombre) afternoon nap siesta (f) afternoon tea (BrE) té (m) (de las cinco)More example sentences
+- 1 (time of day) tarde (feminine) I haven't seen him all afternoon no lo he visto en toda la tarde he's taken the afternoon off se ha tomado la tarde libre he came in the afternoon vino por la tarde, vino en la tarde (Latin America/América Latina) , vino a la tarde or de tarde (River Plate area/Río de la Plata) every Saturday afternoon todos los sábados por la tarde ( or en la tarde etc) at four o'clock in the afternoon a las cuatro de la tarde good afternoon! (as greeting) ¡buenas tardes! afternoon! (as greeting) [colloquial/familiar] ¡buenas! [colloquial/familiar] (before noun/delante del nombre) afternoon nap siesta (feminine) afternoon tea (British English/inglés británico) té (masculine) (de las cinco)More example sentences

 Find clear and straightforward guidance that will help you improve your Spanish grammar, pronunciation, and writing skills...

 The CAP (Curso de Adaptación Pedagógica) is a course taken in Spain by graduates with degrees in subjects other than education, who want to teach at secondary level.
 Students take a CAP in a particular subject, such as mathematics, literature, etc.